jjwoo/jjwoo.github.io/_pages/about-jia-jian.md

 ---

 ## Who Am I?
-With an analytical mindset from my engineering background, I was introduced to Machine Learning when adopting preventive maintenance technology at my former workplace.
+At my former workplace, I was introduced to Machine Learning when adopting preventive maintenance technology.

 This led to an extensive reading up into the realm of Data Science.
 And I have never turned back since.

 I am a python coder with skillsets in statistical modeling, machine learning techniques and SQL.

-Firm believer that data is the new currency of tomorrow and its possibilities are boundless.
+Armed with analytical mindset from engineering background, I am a firm believer that data is the new currency of tomorrow and its possibilities are boundless.

 ## When I Am Not Dabbling With Data Science, I..